 Free Honey Bee Swarm Collection Service

-You may hear people say that a swarm of honeybees is not aggressive, this to a large extent is true, but remember, the swarm will contain thousands, or likely tens of thousands of bees, all equipped with a sting which they are prepared to use if they feel threatened either as a colony or individually.
+You may hear people say that a swarm of honeybees is not aggressive, this to a large extent is true, but remember, the swarm will contain several thousand, or likely tens of thousands of bees, all equipped with a sting which they are prepared to use if they feel threatened either as a colony or individually.
 If you see a swarm, please keep children, pets and yourself a safe distance from it just in case.

 Identifying a Swarm of Honeybees

 When you see a swarm of bees in the garden they will be either swirling in the air, or hanging in a beard type shape, probably in a tree or on a fence, but it can be almost anywhere, they have been seen on buildings and cars amongst other unusual and difficult to reach places, making life rather interesting for swarm collectors.
 A colony, or whats commonly called a bees nest is when they have made it a permanent home, these are more tricky to get rid of without harming them and it’s not something I’m insured to do.

 - Swirling in the air – If What you have seen is literally thousands, or possibly tens of thousands of bees swirling around in the air (they probably all settled somewhere quite quickly) they are honeybees.
 No other insects are of a similar size and swarm quite like the honeybee does.